Animals as Companions

-Trap, Neuter, Return and Management (TNRM) of Feral Cats
+Trap, Neuter, Return and Management (TNRM) of Free-roaming Cats

-The Society supports responsible TNRM as a method to control feral cats.
+The Society supports responsible TNRM as a method to control free-roaming cats.
 The Society believes that all cats deserve a home with an owner and is working towards that end.
 It also recognizes that Hawaii has a significant number of homeless cats.
-Many of these cats were once socialized, but have since become feral.
+Many of these cats were once socialized in homes, but have since become free-roaming.

 Unnecessary Surgical Procedures